haskell-streaming/streaming/README.md

 § 4.
 Mother's `Prelude` v. `Streaming.Prelude`
 ------------------------------------------------

 The effort of `Streaming.Prelude` is to leverage the intuition the user has acquired in mastering `Prelude` and `Data.List` and to elevate her understanding into a general comprehension of effectful streaming transformations.
 Unsurprisingly, it takes longer to type out the signatures.
-It cannot be emphasized enough, thought, that *the transpositions are totally mechanical*:
+It cannot be emphasized enough, though, that *the transpositions are totally mechanical*:

     Data.List.Split.chunksOf :: Int -> [a]          -> [[a]]
     Streaming.chunksOf       :: Int -> Stream f m r -> Stream (Stream f m) m r